ACRMGroup/whoinnig/GenerateFASTA/data/00README.txt

+ipilimumab - Chain records not being found properly - appears as one chain

+ocrelizumab - Chain labels miss heavy/light so appear in sequence (8636)

-nimotuzumab - check sequence records; Check ' removed ipilimumab - Remove weird chain record - use to count chains ocrelisumab - Ditto tadocizumabum - weird chain record - seems to be a blank chain too denosumabum_H2 - loads of crud... efungumabum - ended by Description instead of disulfide
+tadocizumabum - weird chain record - seems to be a blank chain too denosumabum_H2 - loads of crud... efungumabum - ended by Description instead of disulfide